nishithagou/CS152-Project/README.md

 To represent a newline, use \n. <br>
 A main method with no arguments is necessary for a program to function. <br>
 Functions can accept any number of arguments passed by value. <br>
-Body of all functions will be indented. <br>
+Body of all functions, if-then-else statements, and while loops will be indented. <br>
 Comments begin with ##, end when a newline is detected <br>